nottrobin/docs/src/en/developer-layers-interfaces.md

             relation.to_publish['port'] = port
 ```

+[note]
-!!!
-Note: Data is send after the hook successfully exits.
+Data is send after the hook successfully exits.
 If any handler
 crashes, all the flags and the `to_send` dict will be reset to their
 original position at hook start.
+[/note]

+[note]
-!!!
-Note: You can only publish data at the relation level.
+You can only publish data at the relation level.
 All units of the
 application at the other end of the relation will see the same data.
 If you
 need to provide data specific to each remote unit, you can use a workaround
 such as publishing a dictionary with the remote unit names as keys and
 their specific data as values.
+[/note]

 Now we can use this `provides` endpoint interface in our charm.
 The first step
 is to define the relation using this interface in `metadata.yaml`.